 In addition to these benefits, vitamin D boosts lung and muscle function, helps the body to fight infections, and contributes to bone health.

-Though it is very rare to experience negative side effects from vitamin D, case studies exist where it has occurred.
+Though it is very rare to experience negative side effects from vitamin D, case where it has occurred.
 Vitamin D may affect blood sugar levels, so those with diabetes or hypoglycemia should use caution.

 A condition called hypercalcemia can result from too much vitamin D intake.
 Hypercalcemia occurs when there is too much calcium in a person’s bloodstream.
 Constipation, kidney stones, and stomach cramps can all be symptoms of hypercalcemia.
 As with any supplement, keep a close eye on your vitamin D dosage and seek medical advice whenever you aren’t sure about something.